Afferent Loop Syndrome

 How is afferent loop syndrome diagnosed?

-show the swollen afferent loop.
-You may also have an upper endoscopy.
-This can show
+swollen afferent loop.
+Another test you may get is an upper GI endoscopy.
+This will

 How is afferent loop syndrome treated?

 Treatment is almost always surgery.
 In acute afferent loop syndrome, emergency surgery

 may be necessary to prevent rupture of the loop.
 The type of surgery will depend on

 what's causing the actual obstruction.
 In some cases, the anastomosis may need to